pinneylab/SeqRET/README.md

 ### Exporting the sequence:
 Each change you make to the sequence will be reflected in the text box at the left of the page.
 You may copy this sequence as output.

-*N.B.: Currently there is an error that the output sequence in the text box is not updated after hitting the 'Run Selected Filters' button.
-This can be circumvented by clicking on any codon and changing it (to the same codon) to trigger the update.*

 ## Filters

 Currently, there are four filters: